bhuvan-raj/Kubernetes-EKS-Zero-to-Hero/README.md

 * **Description:** StatefulSets are used to manage stateful applications in Kubernetes.
 Unlike Deployments, they provide each pod with a unique, stable identity and persistent storage, ensuring ordered deployment, scaling, and deletion.
 * **Explore:** Navigate to [**Statefulsets**](./Statefulsets/) for detailed information.

+### 16. RBAC
+* **Description:** RBAC in Kubernetes is a method for regulating access to computer or network resources based on the roles of individual users within an enterprise.
+It allows administrators to define who can perform what actions on which resources in a cluster, or within specific namespaces.
+* **Explore:** Navigate to [**RBAC**](./RBAC/) for detailed information.

+### 16. Admission Controller
+* **Description:** Admission Controllers in Kubernetes are powerful components that intercept requests to the Kubernetes API server *after* authentication and authorization, but *before* the object is persisted in `etcd`.
+They act as "gatekeepers" to enforce policies and ensure that requests conform to specific rules, enhancing security, ensuring resource consistency, and automating configurations.
+* **Explore:** Navigate to [**Admission Controllers**](./Admission%20Controller/) for detailed information.

 ---

 ## Getting Started